magicianrom/Deaf-People-Notification-System-DANS-/README.md

 Emergency Call - The wearable has an emergency call button, which if pressed would send a signal to notify a person that the user needs assistance.
 A separate device would receive that signal and display the ‘Help’ message.

+Disclaimer - I dont have the resource for the LED setup at the moment but I will update it soon!